-writing, William L. Shirer, the CBS CBS Special Events, has booked Washington and once on the Man- witnessed the persecution of mihattan.
-Both times, Mrs. Shirer and norities.
-He's seen Anschluss and the baby have been unable to make Blitzkrieg in action.
-War is trouble the sailing, the first time because -and trouble is his job. the Shirer house in Geneva, Switforget sleep, food and the fear of sudden death to record history while you listen, and this month introduces, with vivid stories, four of radio's daring newscasters whose words a whole nation is tuning in.
-Presenting: William Shirer, Major Eliot, Paul Archinard and William Kerker
+And in Berlin, at the time of this writing, William L. Shirer, the CBS correspondent, is worrying about getting his own family out of the danger zone.
+His wife and twoyear-old, daughter are still there rope, he's watched Hitler's rise to with him, after two attempts have failed to get them out of Europe to the safety of the United States.
+Twice now, Paul White, director of CBS Special Events, has booked passage for them, once on the Washington and once on the Manhattan.
+Both times, Mrs. Shirer and the baby have been unable to make the sailing, the first time because the Shirer house in Geneva, Switzerland, couldn't be closed fast the small, quiet town of Hawk-Eye, enough, the second time because Iowa, where William L. Shirer was they couldn't reach the ship.
+Flying history while you listen, and this month introduces, with vivid stories, four of radio's daring newscasters whose words a whole nation is tuning in.
+Presenting: William Shirer, Major Eliot, Paul Archinard and William Kerker forget sleep, food and the fear of sudden death to record